cisagov/ScubaGear/docs/prerequisites/noninteractive.md

 Additional details for running ScubaGear to assess SharePoint Online in a GCC High tenant.

-The `Sites.FullControl.All` application permission must be added from the GCC High unique `Office 365 SharePoint Online` API rather than the commercial unique `SharePoint` API located in commercial/government commercial tenants.
+The `Sites.FullControl.All` application permission must be added from the GCC High unique `Office 365 SharePoint Online` API rather than the commercial unique `SharePoint` API located in commercial/government community cloud tenants.